emreturgutce/advanced-chat-app/README.md

 ## Chat App

----

 This is an app that you can chat with your friends and send your location and images to them.

 You can try this app in the live demo section.
-[Go to Live Demo Section](#LIVE DEMO)
+[Go to Live Demo Section](#live-demo)

 ![](https://github.com/emreturgutce/advanced-chat-app/blob/master/readme_images/homepage.JPG)
 ![](https://github.com/emreturgutce/advanced-chat-app/blob/master/readme_images/chatpage.JPG)